shvaf/DVT_Analysis/README.md

 ## Final Approach - Regex

 Once I had determined that Sentiment Analysis was not the approach I wanted for this project, I turned to Regex.
-I decided to continue the project in Python, despite R being my stronger language, so that I could learn more about Python.
-Through many iterations, I determined an extensive list of keywords that I used to find a diagnosis within the text and then look around the keyword to find words that indicated a positive diagnosis.
+I decided to continue the project in Python, despite R being my stronger language at the time, to expand my skillset in Python.
+Through many iterations, I determined an extensive list of keywords that I used to locate a diagnosis within the text and then look around the keyword to find words that indicated a positive diagnosis.
 I also checked for the presence of negating words within each phrase.
 If there were negating words, my algorithm considered it to be a negative diagnosis.
 If there were no negating words, my algorithm considered it to be a positive diagnosis.
 Since multiple body parts were evaluated in each scan, in order for there to be an overall positive diagnosis for DVT, each scan only needed one positive diagnosis to be considered a positive diagnosis regardless of the number of negative diagnoses.

 ## Conclusions